 Each of these topics, and more, may be addressed in a graduate athletic training program.
 This way students might prepare to guide athletic professionals through safe and effective exercise routines and sports performances.

-Masters in Athletic Training programs develop students’ athletic training techniques through courses heavily focused on advanced topics in anatomy and sports related stress.
+Masters in Athletic Training programs develop students’ athletic training techniques through courses heavily focused on anatomy and sports related stress.
 This could help students better grasp how the human body works and learn how to keep it functioning in an optimal way.

-It’s important to note that masters programs may require applicants to be a currently licensed athletic trainer or certified athletic trainer.
-For more information, speak with you program’s department head or admissions team.
+It’s important to note that some masters programs may require applicants to be a currently licensed athletic trainer or certified athletic trainer.
+For more information, speak with the athletic training school's department head or admissions team.

-As mentioned, athletic training masters courses are designed to teach students how to lessen the negative effects sports could have on the body.
+As mentioned, Masters in Athletic Training courses are designed to teach students how to lessen the negative effects sports could have on the body.
 This might mean exploring muscle strengthening techniques, how to correct form, or ways to address current injuries with physical therapy.